 WHAT KIND OF RETURN ON INVESTMENT DO FARMERS AND TAXPAYERS GET FROM THEIR SUPPORT?

-- A 2016 econometric study of export demand commissioned by USDA’s Foreign Agricultural Service (FAS) as required by Congress and conducted by Informa Economics IEG, working with Texas A&M University and Oregon State University economists, showed that between 2002 and 2014, MAP and FMD:
+- A 2016 econometric study of export demand commissioned by USDA’s Foreign Agricultural Service (FAS) as required by Congress and conducted by IHS Markit, working with university economists, showed that between 2002 and 2019, MAP, FMD and industry contribution:

-- Provided a remarkable return on investment of $24 in export gains for every additional $1 spent on foreign market development (the ratio is $28 to $1 between 1977 and 2014); this is consistent with results from several previous studies.
+- Provided a remarkable return on investment of $24.5 in export gains for every additional $1 spent on foreign market development; this is consistent with results from several previous studies.

 - These results are consistent with the conclusions of a January 2016 economic analysis of wheat export promotion showing U.S. wheat farmers received $45 in net revenue for every $1 they invested in export promotion between 2007 and 2014.